ogeesan/Imaging-Tools/README.md

 Hallo and welcome to a collection of (Matlab) tools I've made for the lab.
-You can download this repository as a .zip file with the big 'ol green button.
 Or, if you always want it up to date, you could use Git to link a folder that will always be updated.

 Each folder contains a script, and there's a readme file that explains things if you need them.
 Note that some files have functions that you will need to get from the Matlab File Exchange.